TurningOfTables/turningoftables.github.io/content/posts/test-automation-save-you.md

 ---
-title: "Test Automation Won't Save You"
+title: "Test Automation Is Not Magic"
 date: 2022-12-23T19:20:13Z
 draft: false
 ---

 Over the years as I've been a part of numerous web development projects which lack test automation.
-One recurring theme is the idea that test automation is a silver bullet.
-"Test automation will allow us to check hundreds of items in seconds", goes the thinking.
+A recurring theme is the idea that test automation is magic.
+It isn't. <!--more-->"Test automation will allow us to check hundreds of items in seconds", goes the thinking.
 "Once we create a test suite I can always just press a button to be assured of quality", it continues.

 This is a dangerous and risky set of assumptions to make.